zaguarman/SlayTheClone2025/Assets/Documentation/Readme Game Design Document.txt

 B. Board Manipulation & Control
 1. Logistics (Movement): Using abilities or Spells to reposition creatures (self, allies, or enemies) or to swap their positions.
 This optimizes attacks, blocks, and adjacency benefits, while also disrupting opponents' formations.
 Tactics include Post-Action Repositioning ("Hit and Run") and Positional Relays (buffs triggered by moving into a vacated slot).
 2. Movement Restriction: Using the Heavy status, specific abilities, or Slot Effects to lock down enemy creatures or protect allied creatures.
 3. Slot Effects / Environmental Hazards: These are persistent or triggered effects on battlefield slots.
+    *   **Exclusivity & Replacement:** Only one such effect can be active per slot.
+If a new Slot Effect is applied to a slot that already has one, the **new Slot Effect replaces the old one**, regardless of compatibility.
+(For example, if a slot has "Sanctified Ground" and an effect attempts to apply "Desecrated Ground," the "Sanctified Ground" is removed and "Desecrated Ground" becomes active.)
-A key rule is that only one such effect can be active per slot; a new effect replaces any old one.
-Slot Effects can be visible or hidden traps.
-Their triggers vary (e.g., On Move In/Out, Continuous Turn Start/End, Reactive, One-Time).
-They can also block actions (e.g., a "Movement Jammer" slot effect).
+    *   **Nature:** Slot Effects can be visible or hidden traps.
+    *   **Triggers:** Their triggers vary (e.g., On Move In/Out, Continuous Turn Start/End, Reactive, One-Time).
+    *   **Functionality:** They can also block actions (e.g., a "Movement Jammer" slot effect).
+    *   **Damage to Slots & Occupants:** When a slot is the target of damage, or when damage is redirected to a slot, that damage is applied to any creature currently occupying that slot.
+If the slot is empty at the moment of damage resolution, or if the creature in the slot is destroyed by this damage and there is excess damage, any such damage (initial or excess) is dealt to the player controlling that slot.
 4. Hazard Removal / Decontamination: Actions or abilities designed to cleanse negative Slot Effects.
 This might reset them to a neutral state or replace them with neutral or beneficial effects.
 5. Location (Weather): Cards that impose global modifiers on the entire battlefield.
 These effects can last for a set duration or until changed by another Location card.
 Locations can restrict actions (e.g., preventing certain card types from being played), provide buffs (e.g., +1 Armor per turn to all creatures), trigger global effects (e.g., heal all creatures), or enable specific strategies.
 6. Flooding: Overwhelming the board with many weak or token creatures ("junk").
 This tactic aims to obstruct movement, dilute the effectiveness of single-target effects, and enable strategies based on creature quantity.